How to Choose a Humidifier?

 Buyers Guide To Humidifiers

-- Humidifiers will definitely add moisture to the air, but you may not be able to reach the humidity level that you want to achieve i.e. 30 to 40% with a correctly sized humidifier.
-There are many factors that can affect the humidity level reached.
-If you are using it for a specific room and leave the door open you may find the moisture you are adding from it leave to humidify other areas of the house.
+- Humidifiers will definitely add moisture to the air, but you may not be able to reach the humidity level that you want to achieve (i.e., 30% to 40%) with a correctly sized humidifier.
+Many factors can affect the humidity level reached.
+If you use it for a specific room and leave the door open, you may find the moisture you are adding leaves to humidify other areas of the house.
 The rate at which it leaves the room will depend on how dry the adjoining parts of the house are.
-The reason is that the humidity in the air is always trying to equalize itself at all times.
-It circulates from high vapor pressure (high humidity levels) to low vapor pressure (low humidity levels).
-Therefore, if the adjoining area humidity levels are high more of the moisture will stay in the room.
-However, if the rest of the house is dry you will find that more of the moisture provided by the humidifier will leave the room to help equalize the humidity in the rest of the house.
-So, leaving the door open or closed can have a great affect on the humidity levels you can achieve and maintain.

 - Humidity over 50% encourages dust mites, and even higher humidity levels encourage mold spore growth.

-- The level of humidity you wish to achieve should vary with the outside temperature.
-A simple rule of thumb is as the outside air temperature decreases so should the desired humidity you wish to reach and maintain.
-The reason for this is that if you continue to maintain a certain level of humidity as the outside air temperature decreases you may notice a great deal of condensation forming on your windows.
-This is because the dew point remains high as the surface temperature of the windows decrease allowing the air to condense and release its moisture when it come in contact with the window’s colder surface.
-In some cases, you may only wish to maintain a humidity level of 25 to 30 percent when it is very cold outside.
+- The reason for this is that if you continue to maintain a certain level of humidity as the outside air temperature decreases, you may notice a great deal of condensation forming on your windows.
+This is because the dew point remains high as the surface temperature of the windows decreases, allowing the air to condense and release its moisture when it comes in contact with the window’s colder surface.
+Sometimes, you may only wish to maintain a 25 to 30 percent humidity when it is cold outside.

-- None of our humidifiers produce any white mineral dust which can be a by-product of some other brands.
-However, if there is a water softener installed in your home the high sodium levels in your water will create white dust when used in any ultrasonic humidifier.
-This is as a result of the salt used in most water softening systems.
-The sodium from the salt cannot be removed by the demineralization cartridges in the ultrasonic humidifiers and the result is this fine white dust appearing on all the surfaces in the room.
+- None of our humidifiers produce white mineral dust, which can be a byproduct of some other brands.
+However, if a water softener is installed in your home, the high sodium levels in your water will create white dust when used in any ultrasonic humidifier.

 We offer humidifier replacement filters and cartridges for all our humidifier models.